How to Clip Claws!

 I also keep handy, a Styptic pencil.
 You can buy one of these easily in the supermarket (men’s shaving section!).
 Please follow the instructions carefully of the styptic pencil.

 It is better to clip a small amount of claw than to cut the “quick” and make the “quick” bleed.
-I prefer to aim for between 2mm-5mm.
-If the claw is obviously excessively long I would still only want to clip 5mm, re-assessing the length of the nail before attempting to remove any more.
+I prefer to aim for between 2mm-3mm.
+If the claw is obviously excessively long I would still only want to clip a maximum of 5mm (in incremental stages), re-assessing the length of the nail before attempting to remove any more.

 1) If you need someone to help.
 For clipping claws on the front legs, whilst the dog is sitting, the helper much have one arm around the dogs neck to cradle the head (giving the impression of a cuddle rather than restraint!)and the other arm holding behind the elbow (to reduce the drawing back), this extends the leg forward.
 This position alters for the back legs but keep the dog sitting (if he is calm and not wriggling) and still cradling the head.
 If this method doesn’t work have the dog laying down with the helper leaning over the dog (using their body) to try and make him/her feel secure.
 If your dog is too wriggly then you may have to admit defeat and ask your vet to do the claws as you could end up clipping the claws too short by mistake!

 2) The person doing the clipping must hold the paw holding the pads flexed slightly which will give better visibility of the claw.

 3) Before clipping the claw, look to see if the claw is black or white – white claws are easier as you will see pink inside the claw which is the vascular “quick“.
 Clip so that you do NOT come near the quick.
 If the dog has black claws it is better to clip only a couple of millimetres and make another assessment.
 If you do catch the quick you will need to use your caustic pencil to stem the flow of blood.